LeadWoods0902/DandD_Nightmare_Plague/Groups/The Warlocks.md

 Secretive Organisation that operates to protect Seni from both internal and external forces that would seek to destroy it.

+They aspire to fulfil the prophecy left by thei

 Includes select members of:
 - [[The Commune]]
 - [[Ymerodrol Empire]]